-Isar Ahmed holds a Masters degree in Economics and is a Chartered Accountant from Institute of Chartered Accountants of England & Wales.
-He is a board member of Dawood Hercules Corporation Limited, Cyan Limited and Tenaga Generasi Limited.
-Mr. Ahmad has a diversified experience of working in senior management positions in multinational and large Pakistani organizations, having served as Finance Director, Supply Chain Director, Head of Business Unit at Reckitt Benckiser (previously Reckit & Colman), Managing Director Haleeb Foods (previously CDL Foods Limited), as well as having been the Financial Advisor at Indus Motor Company Limited.
+Isar Ahmad holds a Masters Degree in Economics and is a Chartered Accountant from the Institute of Chartered Accountants of England & Wales.
+He is a board member of Dawood Hercules Corporation Limited, Cyan Limited, Central Insurance Company Limited and Tenaga Generasi Limited.
+Mr. Ahmad has a diversified experience of working in senior management positions in multinational and large Pakistani Organizations, having served as Finance Director, Supply Chain Director and Head of Business Unit at Reckitt Benckiser (previously Reckitt & Colman), Managing Director, Haleeb Foods (previously CDL Foods Limited), as well as having been the Financial Advisor at Indus Motor Company Limited.
 He joined the Board in 2006.